aeviator/yt-cli/README.md

 # YT-CLI
 ## Watch YouTube Videos from the Comfort of Your Terminal

+### Using the CLI

+You may choose to use the cli for simplicity.
+To use the cli, simply execute:

+`./yt-cli`

 ### Watching Videos

 Change into the directory where you cloned this repo and run the following command: